Support Tip: End of the Year Reporting

 You can use the Source Effectiveness report to evaluate the effectiveness of your recruiting sources and the return you’re getting on investing in those sources.
 Set the Bullhorn reporting period to Year to Date and leave the rest blank.

-Once you generate the report, you’ll get a colour-coded chart and a breakdown of the number of candidates, submissions, client submissions, interviews, and placements from each of our sources.
+Once you generate the report, you’ll get a color-coded chart and a breakdown of the number of candidates, submissions, client submissions, interviews, and placements from each of our sources.
 It’s important to note that even if you removed a source later in the year, records with those sources initially will still show on the annual report.
 For example, you may not use CVLibrary any longer and it doesn’t appear on our Source List in Bullhorn, but it will appear on our report since it was used earlier in the year.

 The Placement Activity report tracks placement activity for jobs that you or other users own.
 Important note: this report only displays activity for contract placements with a bill rate, pay rate, and end date, or for permanent placements with a salary and flat fee.
 One or more of these fields being blank is the primary reason you won’t see placements you expect to on this report.